-GOVERNMENTAL FUNDS include most of the City's basic services, such as general governmental, public safety, public works, parks, recreation, and library services.
+Governmental Funds include most of the City's basic services, such as general governmental, public safety, public works, parks, recreation, and library services.
 This fund consists of the general fund and special revenue funds, such as federal and state grant funds, landscape maintenance districts, bonded assessment and community facilities districts, development fees, and agency type activities.
 Revenue is generated through property and sales taxes, franchise fees, user fees, interest income, and State and Federal grants, which help finance these activities.

-GENERAL FUND (101) This fund is used to account for all financial resources traditionally associated with government activities which are not required legally to be accounted for in another fund.
+General Fund (101) This fund is used to account for all financial resources traditionally associated with government activities which are not required legally to be accounted for in another fund.
 Principal sources of revenues are property taxes, sales tax, license and permits, state shared revenues and billings for outside and interfund services.
 Primary expenditures in the General Fund are made for general administration, police and fire protection, parks and streets maintenance, recreation and transportation services, and community development.

-SPECIAL REVENUE FUNDS are used to account for the proceeds of specific revenue sources (other than debt service funds or capital projects funds) that are legally restricted to expenditures for particular purposes.
+Special Revenue Funds are used to account for the proceeds of specific revenue sources (other than debt service funds or capital projects funds) that are legally restricted to expenditures for particular purposes.

-GENERAL FUND - OPD TRAINING FUND (103) The activities of this fund are restricted for the Oxnard Police Department Training program.
+General Fund - OPD Training Fund (103) The activities of this fund are restricted for the Oxnard Police Department Training program.

-HALF CENT SALES TAX "MEASURE O" FUND (104) Approved on November 4, 2008, Oxnard voters approved a general purpose sales tax for one half cent for twenty years.
+Half Cent Sales Tax "Measure O" Fund (104) Approved on November 4, 2008, Oxnard voters approved a general purpose sales tax for one half cent for twenty years.
 Its purpose is "To protect, maintain, and enhance vital city services including police, fire and emergency response, increasing street paving and sidewalk/pothole repair to improve traffic flow, expanding youth recreation, after-school and anti-gang prevention programs, acquiring property for parks/open space preservation, upgrading storm water drains, improving senior services, increasing building code compliance, and other general city services."

-STREET MAINTENANCE FUND (105) This account is for the reimbursement of costs related to right-of-way improvements.
+Street Maintenance Fund (105) This fund is used to account for the reimbursement of costs related to right-of-way improvements.

-STORM WATER MANAGEMENT FUND (114) The source of revenues for this fund are the City's share of the Ventura County Flood Control District's benefit assessment program and General
+Storm Water Management Fund (114) The source of revenues for this fund are the City's share of the Ventura County Flood Control District's benefit assessment program and General Fund for storm water management.
+The revenues will be used for necessary costs to meet the EPA requirement for storm water management.